Norfolk Coast National Landscape – Saltmarsh, Shingle, and Big Skies

 Where is the Norfolk Coast National Landscape located?

-Is the Norfolk Coast good for on foot exploring?
+Is the Norfolk Coast suitable for walking?

 Yes — it’s one of England’s finest coastal walking destinations, offering long-distance routes, short circular walks, and varied terrain across beaches, marsh, and dunes.